JoshMermel/Juggle-Transition/README.md

  - (5^5)83x43x((6x,4)(4,6x)^2)(7x,a)(7x,6)(2x,0) is valid in jugglinglab but isn't if the number of 5's is even or if a star is added.

+As you can see, for each pair of transitions between 5 and (6x,4)\* there is a way to make jugglinglab like that transition.
+I've yet to figure out exactly how except by brute force though.
+If you are using Juggle-Transition to find transitions between sync and async siteswaps and want to animate them with jugglinglab then your best be is to try repeating the async segment an even/odd number of times and adding/not adding a star.
+The problem with this is that if the async siteswap has even length, you are stuck for example.

+    (4,4) -> 71
+    To enter the second pattern on the left side, use (4,7x)(3,7x)
+    To enter the second pattern on the right side, use (5x,9)(5x,2)

+    71 -> (4,4)
+    If your last cycle began on the left side, use 3x4x0
+    If you last cycle began on the right side, use 5x2x0

+ - Transitions using (5x,9)(5x,2) work with both 3x4x0 and 5x2x0 with or
+   without a star and no matter how many times 71 appears.
+ - Transitions using (4,7x)(3,7x) do not work with 3x4x0 or with 5x2x0 with or without a star and no matter how many times 71 appears.

+I claim that my solutions are good and jugglinglab is in the wrong here.
+Maybe later I'll justify that argument more.

 ##Data Structures